Experience-Monks/nyg/README.md

 ];
 ```

 The templates are passed through [markup-js](https://www.npmjs.com/package/markup-js).
-It is a full featured moustache templating system.
+It is a full featured moustache template system.
 Please see the docs for all the things you can do with it.

-In its simplist form, this is all you have to do to get the nyg generator running.
+In its simplest form, this is all you have to do to get the nyg generator running.

 ```js
 var nyg = require('nyg');